Ginnifer Goodwin: Personal life

-Goodwin dated actor Joey Kern beginning in April 2009 and they became engaged in December 2010.
+Goodwin dated actor Joey Kern beginning in April 2009, and they became engaged in December 2010.
 They ended the engagement in May 2011.
 Goodwin subsequently began dating her Once Upon a Time co-star Josh Dallas in late 2011.
 They got engaged in October 2013 and married on April 12, 2014, in California.
 They have two sons, born in May 2014 and June 2016.
+The family lives in Encino, California.

 In 2013, Goodwin said that after leaving Memphis, she "up and left Judaism for a very long time," and that "for 10 years, there was nothing.
 No ritual.
 No tradition.
 No community."
-She later reconnected with her faith, and has said, "I was a Jew by birth, and now I'm a Jew by choice."
+She later reconnected with her faith and has said, "I was a Jew by birth, and now I'm a Jew by choice."

 Politics

 Following the 2023 Hamas attacks on Israel, Goodwin has been vocal about her support for Israel on social media, calling for the return of hostages on her Instagram account.
-Goodwin also filmed a video for the American Jewish Committee in which she said that the phrase "Globalize the Intifada" called for Jews worldwide to be attacked.
+Goodwin also filmed a video for the American Jewish Committee in which she said that the phrase "Globalize the Intifada" is a call for widespread violence against Jews.
 In February 2024, Goodwin signed an open letter by Creative Community for Peace rejecting calls for Israel to be banned from Eurovision 2024.
 In September 2024, Goodwin attended Zionist activist Hen Mazzig's seminar Jews Talk Justice Laboratories in Los Angeles.